Exploring the Black Hills of South Dakota in the Winter

 Bonnie and I spent a week here in the summer of 2012 exploring the area and absolutely loved it.
 I have been hankering to come back to the Black Hills ever since we started Our Wander-Filled Life.

 Fast forward 6 years and I have returned to the Black Hills for the second time with Bonnie but this time in the winter.
-We were looking for a place with lots to do in spite of the government shutdown (which made our original New Mexico trip pointless) and the Black Hills did not disappoint.
+We were looking for a place to go with lots to do in spite of the government shutdown (which made our original New Mexico trip pointless) and the Black Hills did not disappoint.

-In fact, like many places out west, the Black Hills in the winter offers a different experience than in the summer.
+In fact, like many places out west, the Black Hills in the winter offers a very different experience than in the summer.
 And, despite the cold, we absolutely loved the experience!

 Black Hills in the winter